eclipse-researchlabs/brain-iot-EventBus/eventing-example/multi-framework-example/README.md

-# Single Node Eventing Example
+# Multiple Node Eventing Example

 This example runs the light bulb, sensor and smart behaviour on multiple nodes.